coastermaster/Eaglercraft/README.md

 -----------------
 Version 1.8.8
 -------------
-This is Version 1.8.9 which I ported on Github
+This is Version 1.8.9 which We ported on Github
 ---------------------
-Im also making a Fith Version that will will be Version 1.12 with a surprise
+We are also making a Fith Version that will will be Version 1.12 with a surprise
 --------------------------------
 For Whoever is assigned to stalk me please note that you cant do that and you cant DMCA this project and if you do that ............. something Bad will happen...............
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------